 Built in 1869, 11 Centre Square, the building which houses Pearly Baker’s Ale House, has been a restaurant for nearly 70 years.
 Originally built as Easton’s first YMCA, the building was converted into a GE store in the early nineteen hundreds before opening as the Manhattan Club in the Forties.
 It was during this time that 9,000 hand-cut lead Czech crystals were fabricated by the Easton Lighting Company into the dining room chandelier.
 In the Eighties, Charlie’s Bar took over the building & operated until 1994, when Pearly Baker’s Ale House was established.

-Pearly Baker’s is seventeen years young, but still learning.
+Pearly Baker’s is nineteen years young, but still learning.
 We strive to be a better neighbor to our community & to the Earth.
 Our fryer oil is turned into fuel.
 Our take-out containers, bags & straws are vegetable-based.
 Our Chef is working with local farmers to bring fresh & local ingredients to the table.
 We are training our staff to be more Earth conscious.
 We model our business ethics after the same ideas & standards practiced at home.
-We are also a proud member of the Lehigh Valley Sustainable Business Network & their campaign to Buy Fresh & Buy Local.